openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Affinity/Affinity.md

 ## Affinity rules list

-![Affinity all rules modal ](img/Affinity-1-0.jpg)
-On clicking on the Edit pencil icon, the user will be presented with a modal, containing all the applied rules for this workload.
+![Affinity all rules modal ](img/Affinity-1-0.jpg) When clicking on the Edit pencil icon, the user will be presented with a modal, containing all the applied rules for this workload.
 Clicking on the 'Add affinity rule' button will replace this modal with the 'Add affinity rule' modal.
 Selecting 'Edit' from each existing rule kebab menu will replace this modal with the 'Edit affinity rule' modal